Store OneDrive offline files on SD card on Samsung devices

 I am attaching the threads from just the 1st page of threads from that other topic.
 Jeff

-We shipped support for installing the OneDrive app on an SD card, but any files taken offline still go to internal storage.
-We do have plan to enable offline files to be stored on SD card.
-I’ll update status as we get further along.
+We shipped support for installing the OneDrive app on an SD card for certain devices, but any files taken offline still go to internal storage.

 Tibet Seyhan commented

 Almost a year now from the last MS admin "in the plan" reply and still no progress...

 It shouldn't be this difficult to solve this..

 Come on MS

 Hi.
 Any update?
 This is a important feature.